BasementStudios/SzczurEngine/docs/StyleGuide.md

 }
 ```

-#### Naming
+### Naming

-Our common namespace is `rat::` for Szczur.
+Our common namespace is `rat::` that stands for `Szczur`.

 ### Descriptions of function

-In headers files you should describe the function, at least what it does.
+In header files describe the function, at least what it does.

 ```cpp
 /// Does foo